Why 2026 Is the Year AI Consultants Finally Get Paid What They're Worth (And How Audity Makes It Possible)

 The $11 Billion Problem Nobody's Talking About

 The AI consulting market hit $11 billion in 2025.
-It's projected to reach $91 billion by 2035.
-That's a 26.2% compound annual growth rate over a decade.
+Future Market Insights projects it to reach roughly $91 billion by 2035, a 26.2% compound annual growth rate over a decade.

 Those are real numbers from real analysts.
 And they tell a story that most people in this space are misreading.